 We advise our users to wash bamboo bed linen at 30° in a gentle cycle.
 You are not advised to use bleach.
 If you decide to iron them, use medium temperature, and make sure you do not iron beddings that have been washed with softener.
 We recommend that you do one wash before use when you make the initial purchase and that you air-dry or tumble dry the beddings.

 Yes.
 The bamboo bed linen shrinks when it is washed for the first time, but only by about 4% overall, after which it stabilises and behaves as any other fabric would.
 For that reason, we have ensured that all our beddings are 4% larger than the mattress sizes to make sure that it is a perfect fit after the first wash.

 Yes.
 Due to the longer threads, antibacterial properties, and natural smoothness, bamboo bedding is excellent for your hair.
 The beddings also protect your hair ends to prevent splitting, which is expected if you sleep on materials with shorter threads.

 In a nutshell, leave the Egyptian cotton to sleepy Cleopatra and the silk butterflies in peace – for your own and the Planet’s good.
 Because, in the end, it is all about finding the right partner for quiet dreams, peaceful and never-ending nights of good sleep, and about finding the suitable material with the lowest environmental impact.

-Embrace the silky touch, the warm or the colder nights tranquillity, say goodbye to itching skin and other unwanted bacteria by switching to bamboo beddings.
+Embrace the silky touch of bamboo rayon, the tranquility of warmer and colder nights, and say goodbye to itchy skin and other unwanted bacteria by switching to bamboo bedding.
 Are you ready to step up your sleep game in our eco-friendly bamboo bed linen?

 while enjoying a great night’s sleep on bamboo bed sheets from Bambaw.